rabilgic/twrp_device_oneplus_hotdogb/README.md

 ```

 ### Working
-- OrangeFox Alpha A13 Test Version
+- Twrp A13 Test Version
 ### Needs some testing.
 - Decryption (A13)
 - ADB Sideload